This post was originally written in June 2017 and was updated February 2021.

 Consider What You’re Sending

-The first step in setting an audience-friendly sending volume is to make sure that you’re sending worthwhile messages.
+When setting an audience-friendly sending volume, ensure you’re sending worthwhile messages.
 Make sure that your emails are clear and concise.
-Even more importantly, make sure your emails provide value to the recipient, whether it’s news, content, a trial, or a discount.
-The tolerance for valueless emails is always little to none.
+More importantly, ensure your emails provide value to the recipient, whether it’s news, content, a trial, or a discount.
+The tolerance for valueless emails is little to none.

 Let the Audience Decide

 The ideal situation for sending frequency is to let your audience decide on their own frequency.
-Simply ask them their preference.
+Don’t try to “feel it out”.
+Actually ask them their preference.
 Typically, this information is collected during the initial opt-in or as one of the introductory messages in a nurture track.

-Ask prospects for their preferences in terms of frequency, timing, and types of email that are sent to them.
-(It’s also important to allow them to change these setting later.)
+Ask prospects for their preferences in terms of frequency, timing, and types of emails that are sent to them.
+(It’s also important to allow them to change these settings later.)
 Though not entirely foolproof, this approach is the best way to get it right for the largest portion of your audience.

 Figure It Out Yourself

-Though personalized sending frequencies are generally preferable to one-size-fits-all approaches, there are some cases where that’s not an option.
-Personalization depends on the capabilities of your marketing automation system, meaning it’s not always an option.
+Although personalized sending frequencies are preferable to one-size-fits-all, personalization depends on the capabilities of your marketing automation system, meaning it’s not always an option.

 When personalization isn’t an option, it’s left to marketers to extrapolate preferences from engagement data.
-Using reasonably sized lists or, preferably, segments of lists, test various sending frequencies.
-If you don’t know where to start, look at industry standards or the tactics of your primary competitors.
+Using reasonably-sized lists or, preferably, segments of lists, test various sending frequencies.
+If you don’t know where to start, look at industry standards or the tactics of your competitors.

 Once you have data, refine your testing based on the frequency with the best results.
 You’ll want to continue testing on a regular basis to ensure you keep up with preferences as your list/segment grow.
 You can repeat this process for other factors, like the type and timing of communications.